dojo/docs/quickstart/data/usingdatastores.rst

 Datastores provide access to data through a standardized interface for talking to data services.
 The most common operations performed on data are:

 * `Terminology <quickstart/data/usingdatastores/terminology>`_ - Useful definitions used throughout the documentation.
-* `A Simple Data Source and Examples <quickstart/data/usingdatastores/simple>`_ - A definition of what dtata sources are and examples of connecting data stores to widgets.
+* `A Simple Data Source and Examples <quickstart/data/usingdatastores/simple>`_ - A definition of what data sources are and examples of connecting data stores to widgets.
 * `Fetching data items <quickstart/data/usingdatastores/fetchsingle>`_ - How to fetch a single data item and display attributes of that item.
 * `Fetching multiple data items and values <quickstart/data/usingdatastores/fetchmultiple>`_ - How to fetch multiple items at once and display attribute values.
 * `Selecting subsets of data items (filtering) <quickstart/data/usingdatastores/filteringitems>`_ - How to select subsets of items through query filters.